yylluu/yylluu.github.io/_pages/about.md

 - China National Scholarship, awared by the Minstry of Education of China

-- Joseph Leung Award for Best PhD Thesis, awared by the Deparment of Compuater Science at NJIT
+- Joseph Leung Award for Best PhD Thesis, awared by CS deparment at NJIT